Norm Chow: High school

 Chow moved to Manhattan Beach, California after leaving Hawaii and joined the coaching staff of his former wide receiver at USC, Mike Williams, as an assistant coach at Van Nuys High School in the spring and summer of 2016.
 Chow left Van Nuys to be an assistant coach at Mira Costa High School in Manhattan Beach for the 2016 regular season.

-XFL
+Los Angeles Wildcats

 On June 12, 2019, new XFL franchise Los Angeles Wildcats announced Chow had been hired as their offensive coordinator.

-Europe
+Helvetic Guards

-In August 2022, Chow was named the first head coach of the Helvetic Guards ahead of their first season in the European League of Football.
+From August 2022 to April 2024, Chow was the first and only head coach of the Helvetic Guards in the European League of Football.
+In his sole season as head coach, the Guards finished with a 3-9 record and failed to make the playoffs.

+Vienna Vikings

+In April 2025, Chow was hired as an offensive analyst for the Vienna Vikings.

 Head coaching interest

 In addition to Stanford, Chow has officially interviewed for the head coaching jobs of the NFL's Arizona Cardinals and the NCAA's North Carolina State University, the University of Kentucky, and the University of Hawaii.

 In 2002, Chow turned down an offer to be the head coach of the University of Kentucky, and opted to stay at USC.

 Chow was a candidate to replace Karl Dorrell at UCLA, but withdrew his candidacy soon after interviewing.
 Chow was also considered to replace June Jones at the University of Hawaii in 2008 but was not hired for the position at that time.